Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: The refined formulas for abelian varieties over

 We now indicate how similar improvements can be made when studying abelian varieties.
 Let $A$ be an abelian variety of dimension $g$ and conductor $N$, defined over $\mathbb{Q}$.
-Then we can associate to $A$ some Weil cohomology groups and $L$-functions that are conjecturally analytic $L$-functions, up to an affine change of variable (see \citep[5.6, in particular 5.6.14]{Kahn}).
+We associate to $A$ its first étale cohomology group and the correspondent $L$-function $L_A(s)$ that conjecturally is an analytic $L$-functions, up to an affine change of variable: see \citep[5.6, in particular 5.6.14]{Kahn}.

+Therefore we apply Theorem \ref{Mestre's general formula} on $L_A(s)$.
+Nevertheless, to compute results on $A$ similar to the case of elliptic curves, we first give a precise expression of the local factors of $L_A(s)$, depending on the type of bad reduction of $A$ at each prime.
+Mestre used a similar approach in \cite[p.~19]{Mestre} without giving details, and we found this result hard to extract from the existing literature.
+Hence, we state it and prove it below.